 Unlike some other cooling sheets, this set requires a cold wash to uphold the integrity of its moisture-wicking abilities.
 The company also recommends line drying whenever possible as opposed to a tumble dry.

 What to Look for in Cooling Sheets

-Before you set out to buy the best cooling sheets, here are some important factors to keep in mind:
+Before you set out to buy the best sheets to stay cool while you slumber, here are some important factors to keep in mind:

 The size of the sheet should directly correlate with the size of your mattress (i.e. full, queen, king) in order to assure a good fit.
 However, certain mattresses are deeper than others, so it's important to keep in mind the depth of your mattress when purchasing sheets.

 Keep in mind that price is not always the best indicator of quality.
 That being said, high-quality cooling sheets are hardly ever cheap.

 In fact, sometimes buying the cheapest one means lower quality manufacturing and materials, warns Jeff Rodgers, DMD, who specializes in dental sleep medicine.
 A good range to expect to pay for cooling sheets is between $75 and $200, he says.

 Some materials, like linen, cotton and lyocell (including Tencel) are more breathable and moisture-wicking than others, Smita Patel, DO, integrative neurologist and sleep medicine physician, tells LIVESTRONG.com.

 "Even if you don't have issues with heat, choosing a lightweight material is ideal since cooler temperatures help you sleep peacefully through the night," she says.